joebew42/ex_chat/README.md

 ### DONE

+- remove the `UserSession.exists?` function in favor of the `UserSession.find` function
 - Refactor the `UserSessions` module in order to achieve the obvious implementation with Supervisors, UserSession Processes, etc, ...
 - Start writing test from the point of view of the `Client` who tries to subscribe to `UserSessions`
 - `ExChat.ChatRooms` could be a "simple" module and not a process